Der Kreidekreis (opera): Act 3

 The corrupt judge, Chu-Chu, has been bribed by Chow while Yü-Pei has bribed the midwife, Mrs Lien, and two fake witnesses to testify against Haitang.
 Haitang is duly sentenced for the murder of Ma.
 News arrives that Prince Pao has been crowned Emperor and, as an act of goodwill, has declared an amnesty for all condemned prisoners.
 Chang-Ling shouts from the gallery that the new Emperor will be no different to the old one and he is also sentenced.
 Haitang and Chang-Ling are escorted by two unsympathetic soldiers in a snow-storm to Peking where they must appear before the new Emperor.
 Pao sympathises with the views of Chang-Ling and reprieves him.
 He orders the child to be placed in the middle of a chalk circle and the two women are told to pull the child out: the child will be handed to whoever pulls the hardest.
 Unable to harm her son, Haitang reveals herself to be the true mother.
 Yü-Pei, Chow and Chu are led off for sentencing.
-As she is about to leave, Haitang reveals to Pao that she had a dream in which he had made love to her while she slept during her first night in Ma’s house.
+As she is about to leave, Haitang reveals to Pao that she had a dream in which he had had sex with her while she slept during her first night in Ma’s house.
 Pao tells her that it was no dream and Haitang tells him the child must therefore be his.
 Pao proclaims Haitang his wife and she is crowned empress.